Morton vs Queen of the South – Match Preview

 We played a 4-1-3-2 shape last week and it was really effective with McGrory pressing from higher and regaining possession, but with injuries taking its toll I expect he’ll need to drop back into his CDM role.
 Josh Debayo played 89 minutes last week after one day of training in the last month so I’m unsure how fit he is for Sunday.
 Our other left-back Alex Cooper came off injured at East End Park too so unsure how far away he is.

 I’m always optimistic about Queens though and, despite the fact we have struggled to back up any good wins this season, I do think we’ll go a job at Cappielow.
 I’ll go with 3-1 to the South.
 I really like the Imrie appointment by Morton but there’s only so much he can do with a group of players who don’t look up to the job whatsoever.”

 Photo - GBR Photographs.

-All match odds are provided by our sponsors – McBookie.
-All odds correct as of 11am on 11th March 2021 and are subject to change.
+All odds are provided by McBookie.
+Odds are correct as of 8am on 23rd December 2021 and are subject to change.
 Please only bet within your means and visit BeGambleAware if you are struggling.